 Before starting ODO, Eric worked for seven years as the National Account Executive for MIS Computer Corporation in Chicago.
 Prior to MIS, he was an Outbound Account Representative for CDW Computer Centers, a Fortune 500 company.
-Eric holds a B.S. from the University of Arizona and currently resides in Chicago with his wife and two children.
+Eric holds a B.S. from the University of Arizona and currently resides in Deerfield with his wife and two children.

 Laurel Van Horn

 VP Director of Programs

 Laurel Van Horn has specialized in accessible travel and hospitality since 1987, working as a writer, educator and access consultant.
 Since joining Open Doors Organization in 2004, she has taken the lead on major projects such as the award-winning ODO Easy Access Guides and Airline Complaint Resolution Official CRO and Amtrak training programs.
 She is also ODO’s “go-to person” on regulatory issues and edits their website, newsletter and other publications.